Other products

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

-Resistance to levamisole has been reported in Teladorsagia, Cooperia and Trichostrongylus species in sheep in a number of countries, including ones in the EU.
+Trichostrongylus species in sheep in a number of countries, including ones in the EU.
 There are reports of resistance in Haemonchus in sheep outside the EU.
 Resistance to triclabendazole has been reported in Fasciola species in small ruminants in a number of countries including ones in the EU.
-Therefore the use of this product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and trematodes and recommendations on how to limit further selection for resistance to anthelmintics.
+Therefore the use of this veterinary medicinal product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and trematodes and recommendations on how to limit further selection for resistance to anthelmintics.

-ii.
 Special precautions to be taken by the person administering the veterinary medicinal product to animals

 When using, do not eat, drink or smoke.

 Wash splashes from eyes and skin immediately.
+Take off immediately any contaminated clothing.

 Wash hands and exposed skin before meals and after work.

 Levamisole can cause idiosyncratic reactions and serious blood disorders in a very small number of people.
-If symptoms such as dizziness, nausea, vomiting or abdominal discomfort are experienced when using the product, or sore mouth/throat or fever occurs shortly afterwards, then medical advice should be sought immediately.
+If symptoms such as dizziness, nausea, vomiting or abdominal discomfort are experienced when using the veterinary medicinal product, or sore mouth/throat or fever occurs shortly afterwards, then medical advice should be sought immediately.

-4.7 Use during pregnancy, lactation or lay
+3.7 Use during pregnancy, lactation or lay Pregnancy and lactation:

-4.8 Interaction with other medicinal products and other forms of interaction
+3.8 Interaction with other medicinal products and other forms of interaction

 None known.

-Do not mix with other products.
+Do not mix with other veterinary medicinal products.

 To ensure administration of a correct dose, bodyweight should be determined as accurately as possible; accuracy of the dosing device should be checked.